arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ### Workspace Pre-Configuration

-For appropriate Modbus RTU operation, some considerations need to be considered beforehand to properly enable and use Modbus RTU on Portenta Machine Control using PLC IDE.
+Some considerations must be considered beforehand to properly enable and use Modbus RTU on Portenta Machine Control using PLC IDE for appropriate Modbus RTU operation.
 The following subsections will briefly explain such aspects.

 ***It is recommendable to check out [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license#3-project-setup) to familiarize with Arduino PLC IDE environment.***

 #### Portenta Machine Control Basic Configuration
-<br></br>

 The Modbus RTU communication for the Portenta Machine Control does not require special pre-configuration.
 You will only have to make a manual sketch download with the desired protocol role, its properties, and its onboard elements to be used.
 These onboard elements can be programmable digital I/Os and dedicated digital outputs.